 The internet is an amazing resource, overflowing with knowledge, games and communities of people.
-At Devonshire Infant School we make sure our pupils are aware of some of the risks to safety that are online and what to do to stay safe.
+At Cumberland Infant School we make sure our pupils are aware of some of the risks to safety that are online and what to do to stay safe.

 We do this through a scheme of lessons each term and children are reminded of the e-safety rules whenever using the internet at school.